-A Level Further Mathematics Course 3: Differential Equations, Further Integration, Curve Sketching, Complex Numbers, the Vector Product and Further Matrices
+A-level Further Mathematics for Year 13 - Course 1: Differential Equations, Further Integration, Curve Sketching, Complex Numbers, the Vector Product and Further Matrices

 About this courseSkip About this course

 This course by Imperial College London is designed to help you develop the skills you need to succeed in your A-level further maths exams.

 You will investigate key topic areas to gain a deeper understanding of the skills and techniques that you can apply throughout your A-level study.
 These skills include:

 * Fluency – selecting and applying correct methods to answer with speed and efficiency

 * Confidence – critically assessing mathematical methods and investigating ways to apply them